The Rua Augusta Arch, known as the ‘Arco da Rua Augusta’ in Portuguese, is a huge triumphal arch located in the heart of Lisbon.

 This monument was built to commemorate the city’s reconstruction after the tragic event and took 100 years to build.

-This article shares everything you need to know before purchasing your Arco da Rua Augusta tickets.
+This article shares everything you must know before booking your Arco da Rua Augusta tickets.

 What to expect at Arco da Rua Augusta